nikosuenderhauf/nikosuenderhauf.github.io/_pages/workWithMe.md

 ---

 ### Postdoctoral Research Fellow
-I am offering a **2 year contract for a postdoc** to work with me in the Visual Learning and Understanding research program.
-Please read the [position description](postdoc_qcr_2023) (advertised: March 2023) and contact me if you are interested.
+I am offering a **12 month contract for a postdoc** to work with me in the Visual Learning and Understanding research program.
+Please read the [position description](postdoc_qcr_2023) (advertised: May 2023) and contact me if you are interested.

 ### PhD Students